nf-core/raredisease/docs/output.md

 #### Subsample mitochondrial alignments

 [Samtools view](https://www.htslib.org/doc/samtools-view.html) is used by the pipeline to subsample mitochondrial alignments to a user specified coverage.
+The file is mainly intended to be used for visualization of MT alignments in IGV.
+The non-subsampled bam file is used for variant calling and other downstream analysis steps.

 <details markdown="1">
 <summary>Output files from Alignment</summary>